maxpoletaev/van/README.md

 ## Is it slow?

 Well, yeah...
-Although it tries to do most of the checks during the handler registration, it’s still slow as hell due to reflection magic under the hood used for dynamically-constructed function arguments.
+Although it tries to do most of the checks during the handler registration, it’s still slow as hell due to reflection magic under the hood used for dynamically-constructed function arguments, the most painful of which is `reflect.Value.Call()`

 The following benchmark shows that simple dynamic function calls in Go are about 1000 times slower than static function calls, and this is even without the dependency-injection overhead involved.

 ```
 goos: darwin
 goarch: amd64
-pkg: github.com/maxpoletaev/gobus
+pkg: github.com/maxpoletaev/van
 cpu: Intel(R) Core(TM) i7-9750H CPU @ 2.60GHz
-BenchmarkSqrtNative-12        	 1000000000	       0.2496 ns/op	       0 B/op	       0 allocs/op
+BenchmarkFuncCallStatic-12        	1000000000	       0.2531 ns/op
-BenchmarkSqrtReflection-12    	 4759965	       253.1 ns/op	      48 B/op	       3 allocs/op
-PASS
+BenchmarkFuncCallReflection-12    	4533655	           265.4 ns/op
 ```

 <details>